roadmaus/drunken_bishop/README.md

 ## Description

 This Python script generates random ASCII art patterns using multiple bishops with various customization options.
 It produces both text and PDF outputs with the ASCII patterns.
-The core algorithm of this project is based on the "drunken-bishop" algorithm,for visualizing SSH key fingerprints in OpenSSH.
+The core algorithm of this project is based on the "drunken-bishop" algorithm for visualizing SSH key fingerprints in OpenSSH.

 While this project was inspired by and includes modified code from Manfred Touron's implementation of the "drunken-bishop" algorithm, the original concept of the algorithm is attributed to Alexander von Gernler.